Winter Creamy Alexander Soup (vegan)

 - salt and pepper

 Finely chop the finer Alexander stems and put aside.
 In a medium saucepan, heat the oil over a medium heat, chop the onion and add to the sizzling oil, stir and cook until translucent.
 Lower the heat, add the potatoes and Alexander stems and sweat for 10 minutes.
-Meanwhile, measure out 1.25 litres of boiling water, roughly chop the cream coconut and place in a large, heat-proof bowl, pour the boiling water over the coconut, and stir until dissolved.
-Season with stock and salt and pepper.
+Meanwhile, measure out 1.25 litres of boiling water.
+Chop the cream coconut, discarding any blocks of coconut fat place in a large, heat-proof bowl, pour the boiling water over the coconut, and stir until dissolved.
+Pour into the saucepan, season with stock and salt and pepper.
 Chop the Alexander leaves and add to the pot, cook for 7-10 minutes, or until tender.
 Blend and serve, or pour into a hot flask and take to the beach for a hearty lunch.